gflohr/qgoda-site/en/docs/po-translations.md

 your documents.
 List entries that don't exist for a particular document are simply ignored.

+[@ WRAPPER components/infobox.html
+           type='warning' title='Do <em>not</em> translate <code>V:asset.name</code>!' @]
+The variable <code>V:asset.name</code> is the constant link between language versions.
+By assigning the same value to it for every language version of the document, you can create references between them.
+If you translate it, the mechanism will fail.
+[@ END @]

 ## What Else?

 Nothing!
 It's as simple as that.
 Just set the